samiranrl/Carrom_rl/README.md

 ### Changes

+<b>Version 1.2 - Upgraded to python3, upgraded pymunk and pygame to the latest versions</b>

+- Remove 1 step noise free simulation

 <b>Version 1.1 - 2 Player Server</b>

 2 Player Server is now fixed, the following changes have been made: